 "What's wrong with palm oil?"

-Cheap production costs and high oil yields of the trees from which palm oil is derived have encouraged widespread cultivation and consumption, leading to the clearing of forests in Indonesia and Malaysia, among other countries, especially in Africa.
+Cheap production costs and high oil yields of the trees from which palm oil is derived have encouraged widespread cultivation and consumption, leading to the clearing of forests in Indonesia and Malaysia, among other countries, particularly on the African continent.
 This has resulted in significant habitat losses for the two surviving species of orangutan.
-As a result, one of these, the Sumatran orangutan, is listed as critically endangered.
+As a result, one of these, the Sumatran orangutan, is now listed as critically endangered.